conorfabian/LeetCode/0155-min-stack/README.md

+**Implementation Note:** Use two parallel stacks: one for the actual values and another to track the minimum value at each level.
+When pushing, add the value to the main stack and add the current minimum (either the new value or the previous minimum, whichever is smaller) to the min stack.
+When popping, remove from both stacks simultaneously to maintain synchronization.

+**Time Complexity:** O(1) - all operations (push, pop, top, getMin)
+**Space Complexity:** O(n) - two stacks of size n

+---

 <h2><a href="https://leetcode.com/problems/min-stack/?envType=problem-list-v2&envId=nj0ylarm">155.
 Min Stack</a></h2><h3>Medium</h3><hr><p>Design a stack that supports push, pop, top, and retrieving the minimum element in constant time.</p>

 <p>Implement the <code>MinStack</code> class:</p>